Huang-Libo/Notebook/Swift/UsingCombine/Introduction.md

 ## Functional reactive programming

-[Functional reactive programming](https://en.wikipedia.org/wiki/Functional_reactive_programming), also known as data-flow programming, builds on the concepts of [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
+[Functional reactive programming](https://en.wikipedia.org/wiki/Functional_reactive_programming), also known as *data-flow programming*, builds on the concepts of [functional programming](https://en.wikipedia.org/wiki/Functional_programming).

 - *Functional programming* applies to *lists of elements*
 - *Functional reactive programming* is applied to *streams of elements*

 The kinds of functions in *functional programming*, such as `map`, `filter`, and `reduce` have analogues that can be applied to streams.

-In addition to *functional programming* primitives, *functional reactive programming* includes functions to `split` and `merge` streams.
-Like *functional programming*, you may create *operations* to transform the data flowing through the stream.
+- In addition to *functional programming* primitives, *functional reactive programming* includes functions to `split` and `merge` streams.
+- Like *functional programming*, you may create *operations* to transform the data flowing through the stream.

 There are many parts of the systems we program that can be viewed as asynchronous streams of information: *events*, *objects*, or *pieces of data*.
 The *observer pattern* watches a single object, providing notifications of changes and updates.
 If you view these notifications over time, they make up *a stream of objects*.